-This section presents our technical designs, focusing on the design of DOMapE.
-We describe constructions of OMC in Section 4.4.
+This section presents our technical solutions, focusing on the design of DOMapE.
+We describe possible constructions of OMC in Section 4.4.
 The most relevant related work is by Boldyreva and Tang [BT21], whose construction is for the approximate k-nearest neighbors search problem.
-While Boldyreva and Tang discuss two ways of implementing OMapE, one using a tree and the other using a skip list [Pug90], we only present a tree based construction.
-Similar modifications can be made to the skip list construction.
-In this work, we consider static data.
+While Boldyreva and Tang discuss two ways of implementing OMapE, one using a tree and the other using a skip list [Pug90], we present a tree based construction.
+In this work, we only consider static data.
 For static data, B-trees and skip lists are equivalent data structures [LN+96].
 However, updates and the resulting performance differ.